 We deployed an eddy covariance system to measure ecosystem-atmosphere exchange of CO2 above a high marsh system (Spartina patens, short Spartina alterniflora) located on the Parker River Wildlife Refuge in marshes of Plum Island Sound, Rowley MA.
-The system is located near a higher elevation rock outcroppingprotected area which allows the tower set up to remain during the Winter as it is protected from ice flows.
-The data represents CO2 exchange for all 12 months of 2017.
+The system is located near a higher elevation rock outcropping protected area which allows the tower set up to remain during the winter as it is protected from ice flows.
+The data represents CO2 exchange for all 12 months of 2019.

 We deployed one eddy covariance system to measure NEE of the dominant high marsh at PIE.
 The location of the tower is ca. 600 meters away from the parking lot at Stackyard Road, Rowley, MA, within the Nelson Island Creek catchment.
 Deployment of the system is year round.
 The site was equipped with a Campbell Scientific® Closed Path System (CPEC200).
 Micrometeorological instrumentation was mounted on a tower at a height of 14m above the marsh surface.